-Britax Baby Carrier is an easy to use a baby carrier that offers features similar to other more complicated baby carriers out there.
-It offers full support by distributing the weight of the baby all across the back, shoulders and the waist.
+Britax Baby Carrier is an easy-to-use baby carrier that offers features similar to other more complicated baby carriers out there.
+It offers full support by distributing the weight of the baby all across the back, shoulders, and waist.

 When using this carrier, you can front carry your baby either facing inward or outward.
 Babies are also comfortable using this carrier because of the padded leg support and contoured design that aids in circulation.